 Current Graduate Students

-Graduate students are the life blood of the marine lab, coming from the departments of Biological Science, Earth Ocean and Atmospheric Sciences, and Geography to work with resident faculty.
+Graduate students are the life blood of the marine lab, coming from the departments of Biological Science and Earth Ocean and Atmospheric Sciences to work with resident faculty.
 Their enthusiasm, inquisitiveness, and creativity are contagious to everyone with whom they interact on the laboratory campus, including the staff, each other, and the faculty.

-I am broadly interested in the ecology of marine benthic invertebrates and the effect that environmental stressors have on their population dynamics.
-I am particularly interested in how stressors, such as high macroalgal cover or sedimentation, effect gorgonian octocoral population dynamics in the northeastern Gulf of Mexico.
+I am broadly interested in the ecology of marine invertebrates and how they respond to environmental stressors.
+I am investigating how high macroalgal cover or sedimentation affect gorgonian octocorals in the northeast Gulf of Mexico.
 Despite their global distribution, octocorals are largely understudied.
-I intend to shed light on the mechanisms driving observed patterns in gorgonian distribution, abundance, and population dynamics between limestone reefs, as well as how increasing stressors will alter these populations.
+Thus, I will evaluate the mechanisms driving observed patterns of their distribution, abundance, and population dynamics on limestone reefs and how increasing stressors alter these populations.

 I am primarily interested in the ecology of marine meiofauna, particularly metazoan meiofauna.
 My research at FSU primarily deals with investigating genetic and morphological connectivity between populations of meiofaunal nematodes.
 I am also interested in molecular ecology, evolutionary biology, and conservation biology.
 Meiofauna are an important yet often under-studied component of the benthic environment.
 I hope my research will help elucidate the role of meiofauna in the marine ecosystems.

 Emma Jackson, Ph.D. student (Advisor Dr. Dean Grubbs)